To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Conclusion

-New Raspberry Pi users can either start off with a kit or collect individual parts separately.
+New Raspberry Pi users can either start with a kit or collect individual parts separately.
 This post listed and discussed the individual requirements for your first Raspberry Pi build.